mucaho/npm_crafty/lib/README.md

 /**
  * Setup a default node server, which will serve npm_crafty's required files (it will reply to GET requests).
- * socket.io is attached to the server also.
+ * socket.io is attached to the server also. app, io, server become  acessible as the module's properties.
  *
- * Each callback will be called at the appropriate times, an object data = {app, io, server} will be supplied.
+ * Each callback will be called at the appropriate times.
+ * An initially empty object data = {} will be passed between the callbacks, for the user to save his data
+ * (e.g. for a Crafty server instance).
  *
  * immediateCallback = function(data) ... will be called immediately
  * connectCallback = function(socket, data) ... will be called when a client connects
  * disconnectCallback = function(socket, data) ... will be called when a client disconnects
- * port ... the port to use
- */
-npm_crafty.setupDefault = function( immediateCallback, connectCallback, disconnectCallback, port );
+ * port ... the port to use (defaults to standard HTTP port 80) */ npm_crafty.setupDefault = function ( immediateCallback, connectCallback, disconnectCallback, port );

 /**
  * Create a crafty server instance.
 Each server instance shall have an unique room label.
- * Pass io.sockets as 2nd argument.
  *
- * The server's machine label is set to "SERVER" (used in determining which code to execute).
+ * The server's machine label is set to "SERVER" (used for determining which code to execute).
  */
-npm_crafty.createServer = function( room, sockets );
+npm_crafty.createServer = function ( room );

 /**
  * Add a client socket to the server instance.
  */
-npm_crafty.addClient = function(Crafty, socket);
+npm_crafty.addClient = function ( Crafty, socket );
 ```

 # CLIENT